 Some cysts cause pain, especially if they grow and cause pressure.

-If you think you may have a cyst you should see a doctor because some cysts need treatment and some are cancerous.
+You should see a doctor if you think you have a cyst, because some cysts need treatment and a small proportion of them are cancerous.

 Depending on where it is situated, your doctor may be able to drain a large, painful or uncomfortable cyst with a needle.
 Very large cysts, or cysts that could be cancerous, may need to be surgically removed.

 In some cases, such as polycystic ovarian syndrome, the underlying medical condition that has caused the cysts needs to be treated.

 Do not try treating a cyst yourself by squeezing and bursting it.

 Learn more here about the development and quality assurance of healthdirect content.